jamesplease/fi-calc-guide/src/other/glossary.md

 # Glossary

-This is a glossary of terms related to this calculator, personal finance, or retirement.
+This is a glossary of terms related to this calculator, personal finance, and retirement.

 If you think a term is missing from here that should be added, please